If you are still not happy with a decision from the NDIS, you can apply for an external review by the Administrative Appeals Tribunal (AAT)

 You can find more information about Changes in circumstances, internal reviews and the AAT here.

-If your review is complete and you’re still not happy with the outcome, you can appeal the decision through the Administrative Appeals Tribunal (AAT).
-The AAT is an independent body where people can take their NDIS issues and have them viewed and discussed.
+If your review is complete and you’re still not happy with the outcome, you can appeal the decision through the Administrative Review Tribunal.
+The Administrative Review Tribunal has now replaced the former Administrative Appeals Tribunal (AAT).
+The Administrative Review Tribunal is an independent body where people can take their NDIS issues and have them viewed and discussed.
 This is an external review and can only be done after the NDIS has done an internal review as outlined above.

 You must lodge an application for review within 28 days after you receive the decision from the NDIS.
-Contact your LAC or the NDIS about applying to the AAT as soon as possible.
-You can apply for an AAT review on this link here.
+Contact your LAC or the NDIS about applying to the Administrative Review Tribunal as soon as possible.
+You can apply for an Administrative Review Tribunal review on this link here.

-There is free support through funded advocates to help you through the AAT process.
+There is free support through funded advocates to help you through the Administrative Review Tribunal process.
 Each state has local free advocacy help.
 There is information, including how to find your local NDIS appeals advocate provider here.
 These providers are also part of the National Disability Advocacy Program, which you can learn more about here.

 If you cannot get approved to become an NDIS Participant, all is not lost.
 You are still eligible to access ILC programs including LACs and ILC funded grant programs - like the SKILL project for example!